bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 Since both the M&#x2081; and M&#x2080; decoders translate binary digits to a single 7-segment display, we can use the same design for both.

 Decoders use [Combinational Logic]().
-So, we'll need a truth table. *(Note: I appear to have been a bit lazy in making the truth table below; interpret blank spaces as zeros).*
+So, we'll need a truth table.
+> *Note: I appear to have had a mental lapse when making the truth table below; interpret blank spaces as zeros.*

 ![minute-decoder-truth-table](img/minute-decoder-truth-table.png)